ARM-software/vscode-cmsis-csolution/README.md

 ![Manage Solution](https://github.com/ARM-software/vscode-cmsis-csolution/raw/main/docs/images/ManageSolution.png)

-Select a [target set](https://open-cmsis-pack.github.io/cmsis-toolbox/build-overview/#working-with-context-set) from this view.
-For a given target type, a target set combines related projects and chooses the debug adapter used for the application.
-You might need to use different build types for projects, for example in cases where not all parts of an application require extra debug overhead.
+Select the [target](https://open-cmsis-pack.github.io/cmsis-toolbox/build-overview/#target-production-hardware) and configure [related projects](https://open-cmsis-pack.github.io/cmsis-toolbox/build-overview/#configure-related-projects) for your application from this view.
+A Target Set stores settings for projects, images and debug adapter.
+You might need different build types or load settings, for example to reduce the debug overhead.
 Refer also to [Run and Debug](#run-and-debug) below.

 ## Configuration Wizard